Dominion Energy, Inc. research snapshot

 D AI Stock Forecast Scenarios

-The D AI stock forecast is scenario-based because Dominion Energy is now affected by both standalone earnings power and the proposed NextEra all-stock transaction.
-Using the $69.83 price reference, 2026 operating EPS guidance midpoint of $3.57, and the audited three-year model, the mechanical standalone anchors are about $53.50 in a bear case, $78.50 in a base case, and $91.80 in a bullish case before dividends.
+The D AI stock forecast is scenario-based because Dominion Energy is affected by both standalone earnings power and the proposed NextEra all-stock transaction.
+Using the $69.17 price reference, the reaffirmed 2026 operating EPS guidance midpoint near $3.57, and a three-year model, the mechanical standalone anchors are about $50 to $58 in a bear case, $74 to $82 in a base case, and $88 to $98 in a bullish case before dividends.
 These are not promises.
-If the merger closes, the value received by D holders depends heavily on 0.8138 shares of NEE per D share plus the pro rata $360 million cash payment, so NEE share price and approval timing matter.
+At the NEE close near $86.92, the 0.8138 exchange ratio implies about $70.74 per D share plus a pro rata share of the $360 million cash payment, so NEE share price, approval timing, and the spread between D and the implied merger value matter as much as standalone fundamentals.

 Bullish case

-More likely if the NextEra deal receives approvals on expected terms, NEE stock holds or rises, Dominion executes CVOW without major cost shock, data-center load supports regulated capital growth, and interest rates do not pressure utility multiples.
+More likely if the NextEra deal receives approvals on expected terms, NEE stock holds or rises, Dominion keeps beating operating EPS as it did in Q2 2026, data-center load sustains regulated capital growth, CVOW completes near the updated $11.65 billion cost estimate, and interest rates do not pressure utility multiples.

 Base case